| Powell's

 informational sign just inside the northwest entrance to

-"One of the most interesting new features in
+the store:"One of the most interesting new features in

 Powell's recent expansion is the Pillar of Books, which